Laguna Hills Mall: Re-branding

 Former Laguna Cafes food court entrance at Laguna Hills Mall.

 The Laguna Hills Mall is scheduled to be renamed "Five Lagunas".
 According to Laguna Hills' city documents, the renovations include pedestrian plazas, new retail sections, a 988-unit apartment complex, a multi-screen movie theater, new signage, and a 1,500-space parking structure.

 Macy's closed in March 2018 as part of a plan to close 11 stores nationwide, which halted construction on its end of the mall and left JCPenney as the only remaining anchor.

 JCPenney closed in October 2018 which left the mall with no anchors.

 The mall closed on December 31, 2018.
 The exterior stores remained open.

 Plans for Five Lagunas

 At a November 2019 City Council meeting, Merlone-Geier unveiled two major changes to the previous plans proposed since 2016: adding housing and reduction of retail space.
 Previously, the proposal called for 880,000 sqft of retail space and 988 residential units.
 Another reduction was made in office space to make room for the seasonal events.
 The revised proposal included a new 110,000 sqft cinema, 225,000 sqft to 300,000 sqft of retail, a 125-room hotel, 390,000 sqft to 520,000 sqft of office space, two three-story parking structures, and a potential of 1,200 to 1,500 more apartments.
+As of June, 2026 nothing has been built on the site.